Is McDonald's, Burger King and KFC open today? Locations, opening times, menus, drive-through and delivery updates

 The following 15 branches of McDonald's are due to open at 11am on Wednesday May 13: Chelmsford Riverside, Chelmsford Westway, Ipswich Cardinal Park, Boreham Interchange, Luton Leagrave, Watford Hertfordshire Arm, Chaul End Lane – Luton, Beechings Way – Gillingham, Sittingbourne Retail Park, Gillingham Bowaters, Tooting, Dalston, Welling, Harrow, Luton George Street.

-Lots of people on Twitter are freaking out that the restaurants are all in the south.
+Lots of people on Twitter are freaking out that the restaurants are all in the south but there is reason for this and it's not because McDonald's hates the north.
 McDonald's Twitter response is: "These 15 restaurants were chosen for their proximity to our distribution centre as we slowly but safely seek to reopen our restaurants and restart our supply chain.
 Rest assured we are working hard to reopen more restaurants across the UK and Ireland at the right time."
-McDonald's also said "We are operating a trial of 15 restaurants for a couple of weeks and we do hope to start expanding this trial very soon."
+Tyhe company also said "We are operating a trial of 15 restaurants for a couple of weeks and we do hope to start expanding this trial very soon."

 Branches will be open for delivery orders only (via Uber Eats and Just-Eat), offering a reduced menu from 11am to 10pm.
 That reduced McDonald's menu is below and – terrible news! – for now it does NOT include breakfast.